 Most expats living in Germany send their children to an international school, as these institutions eliminate concerns surrounding language barriers.

-International schools generally offer a high standard of learning, smaller class sizes and a variety of extra-curricular activities.
+German cities such as Berlin and Munich have many international schools that cater to students of various nationalities.
+International schools largely offer a high standard of learning, smaller class sizes and a variety of extracurricular activities.

 The downside to sending a child to an international school in Germany is the hefty price tag.
+Some employers may offer an education allowance to help manage this cost, so we recommend speaking to your employer to find out what options are available.

 Bilingual schools in Germany

 Bilingual schools in Germany usually offer two curricula: one based on a child’s mother tongue and another in German.
+These schools are highly popular in Germany, so spaces are often filled quickly.
+If you’re considering this option, you should start looking for school choices before arriving in Germany.

 Special-needs education in Germany

-Children in Germany, regardless of disability, have the right, according to the Basic Law (Grundgesetz), to early childhood education, and primary, secondary and tertiary schooling.
-Children with disabilities are supported as far as possible in mainstream schools, and there have been recommendations for increasingly inclusive educational practices in general education and vocational schools.
+According to the Basic Law (Grundgesetz), children in Germany, regardless of disability, have the right to early childhood education and primary, secondary, and tertiary schooling.
+Children with disabilities are supported as far as possible in mainstream schools.

-The goal is to enable children to be educated together regardless of ability, and to guarantee and develop the standards achieved in special education teaching, advisory and support services.
-Ultimately, the government tries to ensure that those with special needs can comfortably attend their nearest school, have access to the same standard of education as their peers, learn and play in a safe environment and be able to make good academic and social progress.
+Ultimately, the government tries to ensure that those with special needs can comfortably attend their nearest school and have access to the same standard of education as their peers.
+The aim is for students living with disabilities to learn and play in a safe environment that enables them to make good academic and social progress.

-Tutoring in Germany
+Tutors in Germany

 Expat Health Insurance